mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `gotosocial_environment_variables_additional_variables` variable
+You can override settings (even those that don't have dedicated playbook variables) using the `gotosocial_environment_variables_extension` variable

-For a complete list of GoToSocial's config options that you could put in `gotosocial_environment_variables_additional_variables`, see its [environment variables](https://gotosocial.com/docs/self-hosting/environment-variables).
+See [this page](https://docs.gotosocial.org/en/latest/configuration/#environment-variables) of the official documentation for GoToSocial's config options that you could put in `gotosocial_environment_variables_extension`.

 ## Installing